caiostringari/picoastal/README.md

 sudo mv libmmal.so /usr/lib/arm-linux-gnueabihf/libmmal.so
 ```

-This issue does not happen in Raspberry Pi Os.
+This issue does not happen in Raspberry Pi OS.

-## 7.3 - Upside-down display
+## 7.3.
+Upside-down Display

 The 7' display is upside-down out of the box.
 To fix this on Ubuntu Mate do: